 IVC filters have made headlines recently as one of those defective medical products that are causing injuries.
 They have caused dozens of deaths and hundreds of serious injuries in patients who have had them implanted.
 Over the last ten years, IVC filters have been implanted in millions of Americans with rising numbers of complication and injury reports.
-Nevada patients injured by IVC filters consulted a Reno defective medical device lawyer who could defend their rights for personal injuries.
+Nevada patients injured by IVC filters consulted a Reno product liability lawyer who could defend their rights for personal injuries.
 Government data shows reports of 27 deaths and 300 non-fatal injuries in patients who received IVC filters.
 Since 2010, there have been over 900 reports of IVC filter injuries that include:

 - Filter Perforation – The filter cut through the inferior vena cava and punctured internal organs.